choltz/blog/content/blog/building-a-functional-composition-library-in-ruby-part-2.md

 2. The deep nesting is gone
 3. Execution is deferred until the composition is called

 This deferred execution is a key point to composition.
-A high level of re-use can be achieved by creating small and very focused functions and stitching them together via composition.
+A high level of re-use can be achieved by creating focused functions and stitching them together via composition.
 Instead of immediately executing code, think of this as a box of Legos you assemble - a sort of function construction kit.

-This solution still is too verbose.
+We've made progress, but this solution still is too verbose.
 We'll tighten things up in the next installment in this series.
 In the mean time, let's build the compose function.

 Composition function code
 -------------------------
-As it turns out, ruby comes with built-in functions that make this solution very simple and terse.
+As it turns out, Ruby comes with built-in functions that make this solution very simple and terse.
 The idea is we want to call one function with an argument, then pass the results to the next function as its parameter... which passes the result to the next function, and so on.

-The workflow is perfectly described by the <a href="https://ruby-doc.org/core-2.1.0/Enumerable.html#method-i-reduce" target="window">reduce function</a>.
-If you aren't familar with reduce, it takes an initial value and applies it to the first element of an enumeration, then takes the result and applies it to the next element.
-Sounds familar right?
+The <a href="https://ruby-doc.org/core-2.1.0/Enumerable.html#method-i-reduce" target="window">reduce function</a> is a perfect match for this workflow.
+If you aren't familar with reduce, it applies a function to an element in an enumeration and passes the result to the next element.

 Expressing a composition with reduce looks something like this: